cdrage/containerfiles/README.md

 ```
  DISCLAIMER: Only use this on YOUR OWN network.
 This script is not responsible for any damages it causes.
- This uses ARP spoofing: https://en.wikipedia.org/wiki/ARP_spoofing by sending a fake MAC address to the victom believing it to be the gateway
+ This uses ARP spoofing: https://en.wikipedia.org/wiki/ARP_spoofing by sending a fake MAC address to the victim believing it to be the gateway.
+Thus kicking everyone else off.

  To use:
  docker run --rm -it --net=host --cap-add=NET_ADMIN wifikill